"I can't get hurt again," the Washington Nationals ace said. "That's just the reality of this."

 Anthony Rendon and Howie Kendrick homered for Washington, which leads the NL wild-card race and won for the ninth time in 11 games.

 The Pirates fell to 8-30 since the All-Star break.
-Steven Brault (3-3) allowed two runs in six innings.
+Steven Brault (3-3) allowed two runs, each scored in the first, in six innings.
+Five of Washington's seven hits off Brault came in the first two innings.

 Scherzer struggled in the third, using 25 pitches and allowing Adam Frazier's seventh home run of the season on a fastball with one out.
 He stranded runners on first and second by striking out Colin Moran.